DiaaAli707/Justice/README.md

 # Justice
-Mobile App that aims to reduce crime reporting time and keep users up to date with what is going on in their neighborhood.
+Mobile App built using react native that aims to reduce crime reporting time and keep users up to date with what is going on in their neighborhood.
 App consists of 3 components: Main Page,  News and settings.
 Main page displays live user location and crime data within their location.
 News page contains latest news articles related to the users city.

    ![image](https://user-images.githubusercontent.com/42480955/57582040-da5bfa00-7474-11e9-9db5-8d52e7262bf6.png)